-- Set the correct tab order of objects on your page.
+- Setting the correct tab order of objects on a page.

-- Layer the objects on your page in the correct order.
+- Layering the objects on a page in the correct order.

-- Place content blocks in the right order on your page.
+- Placing content blocks in the right order on the page.

 - Unlike someone who is sighted and can visualise multiple things at once on a page, a screen reader user must follow a particular order when reading content.
 The screen reader will read in a linear order from top to bottom and, in English, from left to right on a page.